Social Work (SOWK)

 Pre-requisites: graduate standing in the MSW program or permission of the instructor.

-The course emphasizes bridging gaps between people through modeling of discourse and idea-sharing.
-The course emphasizes the development of a knowledge base and skills for promoting social justice for vulnerable and oppressed individuals and populations.
-A primary critical skill is the examination of one’s own attitudes, biases and values, which students will be asked to demonstrate on a weekly basis and in every assignment.
+Emphasizes bridging gaps between people through modeling of discourse and idea-sharing.
+Emphasizes the development of a knowledge base and skills for promoting social justice for vulnerable and oppressed individuals and populations.
+A primary critical skill is the examination of one’s own attitudes, biases, and values, which students are asked to demonstrate on a weekly basis and in every assignment.

 SOWK 542.
 CWTAP: FOCUS ON PUBLIC CHILD WELFARE.
 4 Credits.

-This course is specifically designed to enhance students’ knowledge and practice in public child welfare.
-Students will examine current models of assessment and intervention within public child welfare and explore challenges facing client systems and child welfare professionals.
-Students will learn about different aspects, positions, and interpretations of Dependency law and examine divergent practices within DCYF to engage clients within the judicial system.
+Designed to enhance students’ knowledge and practice in public child welfare.
+Students examine current models of assessment and intervention within public child welfare and explore challenges facing client systems and child welfare professionals.
+Students learn about different aspects, positions, and interpretations of Dependency law and examine divergent practices within DCYF to engage clients within the judicial system.

 SOWK 544.
 SPECIAL PROBLEMS: FAMILY VIOLENCE.
 4 Credits.

-Students will identify factors related to stress in families, socioeconomic and cultural patterns, historical traditions and societal values and investigate how these may relate to violent behavior.
+Students identify factors related to stress in families, socioeconomic and cultural patterns, historical traditions, and societal values and investigate how these may relate to violent behavior.

 SOWK 546.
 MINDFULNESS AND ACCEPTANCE APPROACHES IN BEHAVIORAL HEALTH.
 4 Credits.